Adi Stern

-Adi Stern (born 1966) is an Israeli graphic designer, type designer, and the President of the Bezalel Academy of Arts and Design in Jerusalem.
+Adi Stern (Hebrew: עדי שטרן; born 1966) is an Israeli graphic designer, type designer, and the President of the Bezalel Academy of Arts and Design in Jerusalem.

 Biography

 Adi Stern was born in 1966 in Tel Aviv-Yafo, Israel, and grew up in Bat Yam and Tel Aviv.
 From 1988-1992 he studied at Bezalel's Department of Graphic Design, and earned a bachelor's degree with distinction.
 After completing his studies at Bezalel, Stern worked for about two years at the studio of David Tartakover.
 Since 1994, he has run his own leading visual communication studio specializing in design for cultural institutions, as well as in book design and typography.
 His clients over the years have included the Design Museum Holon, the Tel Aviv Museum of Art, the Batsheva Dance Company, the Hebrew University, the Israel Festival, the Israeli Chamber Orchestra, the Interdisciplinary Center Herzliya, Keshet Broadcasting, the Israeli Opera, and Yad Vashem – The World Holocaust Remembrance Center.
 Stern designed the logos for the Interdisciplinary Center Herzliya, the Design Museum Holon, and the Israel Festival and was involved in the rebranding of Hebrew University.

-From 2011–2013, Stern led the team conducting the visual communication design of a new permanent exhibition in the Jewish pavilion at Auschwitz, Poland.
+From 2011–2013, Stern led the team conducting the visual communication design of a new permanent exhibition in the Jewish pavilion at former Nazi German Auschwitz concentration camp (now in Oświęcim, Poland).
 Stern designed the typographical layout of the pages in the “Book of Names” – an enormous monument that holds 14,000 pages and contains the names and available information of every known Holocaust victim.
 The book is set in the Noam Text font designed by Stern and published by TypeTogether, and its pages include the names of his grandparents – Hilkowicz Lucyna and Gustav.